What Are the Best Batteries to Use With Hot Shoe Flashes?

 AA Rechargeable NiMH Cells

-These types of batteries are rechargeable up to 1000 times.
+These types of batteries are rechargeable for up to 1200 cycles.

-The voltage is 1.25V when used, which works well with most hot shoe flashes.
+The voltage is 1.2V when used, which works well with most hot shoe flashes.

 Also, these rechargeable batteries are a good choice for primary use or for backup purposes.